Lead Pilot - Rotary

 Mandatory Experience

-Applicants are required to demonstrate the following experience:
+Candidates are required to meet the following experience criteria:

-- 100 hours of documented night flying time.
+- A minimum of 100 hours of night flying time.

-- A clean record with no violations or insured losses within the preceding five (5) years.
+- A clean record with no violations or insured losses within the previous five years.

 Preferred Experience

-- Previous supervisory experience within an aviation setting.
+- Previous supervisory experience in an aviation setting.

 - 100 or more hours of piloting an Airbus H125 within the previous 12 months.